DE-CENTRALIZED GOVERNANCE ON THE ANON BLOCKCHAIN

 - Monthly, or one-off, payment amount of ANON requested for your proposal.

-- The particular superblock you are targeting.
+- The particular superblock you are targetting.
 The estimated start date of proposal payments are pre-populated for you in the governance tool.

 - The Payment count – the amount of cycles required for proposal payment.
 Does your proposal require a one-off payment, or more over consecutive superblocks?

 – Proposals become active 1 day after submission.